reduxjs/redux-toolkit/docs/tutorials/intermediate-tutorial.md

 Also, while this isn't specific to RSK, we'll look at a couple ways you can improve your React-Redux code as well.

 The complete source code for the converted application from this tutorial is available at [github.com/markerikson/rsk-convert-todos-example](https://github.com/markerikson/rsk-convert-todos-example).
 We'll be walking through the conversion process as shown in this repo's history.
+Links to meaningful individual commits will be highlighted in quote blocks, like this:

+> - Commit message here

 ## Reviewing the Redux Todos Example